 - It consists of the usual proportions 1:4 (i.e. 1 part of cement and 4 part of sand) and higher proportions can also be used depending upon nature.

-- When the thickness of plaster is more than 15 mm or when finer finish is required, then cement plaster is required to be applied in two coats.
+- When the thickness of plaster is more than 15 mm or when a finer finish is required, then cement plaster is required to be applied in two coats.

-- For one coat plaster, cement plaster is applied on the prepared surface between screeds with mason’s trowel.
+- For one coat plaster, cement plaster is applied on the prepared surface between screeds with a mason’s trowel.

-- After application of this plaster; the floor is levelled with the help of wooden float and straight edges, then the floor is lastly polished with a trowel.
+- After application of this plaster; the floor is leveled with the help of wooden float and straight edges, then the floor is lastly polished with a trowel.

-- For two coats plaster, the primary coat also called rough coat, it is initially dashed in opposition to the surface of the wall in a layer of 8 mm to 10 mm in thickness,
+- For two coats of plaster, the primary coat also called rough coat which initially dashed in opposition to the surface of the wall in a layer of 8 mm to 10 mm in thickness,

-- Note that mortar is dashed over the surface with a trowel, so to carry the next coat of plaster, the surface of first coat allow to set but it should not dry.
+- Note that mortar is dashed over the surface with a trowel, so to carry the next coat of plaster, the surface of the first coat allow to set but it should not dry.

-- Then this coat is roughened by means of a second scratching tool so to have a key for a second coat or finishing coat.
+- Then this coat is roughened by means of a second scratching tool so as to have a second coat or finishing coat.

 - Then finishing coat is applied over the tough and damp surface of the primary coat within 48 hours, then the coat is correctly toweled and finished smooth by the wooden float.

 - Finally, plaster is cured for at least seven days.

-- For external and internal plastering of building, the proportion of cement mortar is varied.
+- For external and internal plastering of buildings, the proportion of cement mortar is varied.